Dowell-Lab/srworkshop/day04/worksheets/3_Day4_Mapping_worksheet.md

 3. Edit the SLURM header configurations:
     - Change the name of the job to something useful like `hisat2_mapping`
     - Replace any user inputs (`<>`) with your specific values.
 Make sure your output and error directory exists.
     - HISAT2 can use multiple processors per input file, but still only one node.
-For this run, edit the fields to reserve 1 node, 2 processors (`ntasks`), 1gb memory and 1 hr of walltime.
+For this run, edit the fields to reserve 1 node, 2 processors (`ntasks`), 1gb memory and 20 minutes of walltime.

 4. Assign path variables.
-In this case, `DATADIR` is set to your working directory on scratch, and the `TRIM` path variable is the default trimmomatic directory within that.
-The `HISAT` variable points to the output directory for this script.
+In this case, `datadir` is set to your working directory on scratch, and the `trim` path variable is the default trimmomatic directory within that.
+The `hisat2` variable points to the output directory for this script.
 Make sure all of these paths are accurate for you.
-    - Note that in this case, we didn't manually make a `hisat2` directory on the command line.
-The `mkdir` command in the script should do it for us.
+    - The `mkdir -p` command covers our bases to make sure all directories exist

-5. Load modules for hisat2 and samtools.
+5. Load the module for hisat2.
 HISAT2 is our read mapping software and we'll use SAMtools for file conversion afterward.
-    - `samtools/1.8` is the version actually on the AWS.
+    - Typically we would probably also have a module for SAMtools, but on the AWS it's currently installed system-wide, so we don't need to load it.

 6. Finally, look at the read mapping and file conversion commands.
     - As before, note that `\` with no trailing spaces provides a displayed line break that doesn't actually break up the command as run by the computer.
 This makes the code more readable.